min69u/Reforestation/README.md

-## How do you steal a coat?
-You jacket.
+## What do computers and air conditioners have in common?
+They both become useless when you open windows.